kingsham/Html/README.md

-# Html
+# Tip Calculator

-This is my Html, Javascript based projects.
+💲💲💲

+Calculator that determines the tip amount based on customer service